-The sides of the cabin each consist of two $2\frac{1}{2}$ " × $2\frac{1}{2}$ " Flexible Plates overlapped one hole.
-The top of the cabin, which consists of two $1\frac{11}{12}$ " radius Curved Plates, is attached to the sides by means of Obtuse Angle Brackets at each corner as shown.
+The top of the cabin, which consists of two 11th radius Curved Plates 1, is attached to the sides by means of Obtuse Angle Brackets at each corner as shown.

-The hoisting carriage is a $2\frac{1}{2}$ " $\times 1\frac{1}{2}$ " Flanged Plate 7.
-Bearings for one of the $3\frac{1}{2}$ " Rods carrying the 1" Pulleys are provided by the holes in the turned up ends of a $1\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strip, and for the other Rod by the holes in a Double Bracket.
+The hoisting carriage is a 2\frac{1}{2}" \times 1\frac{1}{2}" Flanged Plate 7.
+Bearings for one of the 3\frac{1}{2}" Rods carrying the 1" Pulleys are provided by the holes in the turned up ends of a 15" x 15" Double Angle Strip, and for the other Rod by the holes in a Double Bracket.
 The Bolt 1 (Fig. 4.9a) secures a Stepped Bent Strip 4 vertically to the underside of the Flanged Plate 7.
-A 1" Rod passes through the lower holes of the Stepped Bent Strip and is held in position by Spring Clips.
+A 1" Rod passes through the lower holes of the Stepped Bent Strip and is held in position by Spring Clips-

 Two Flat Trunnions form the pulley block.
-They are fastened together at their wide ends by a $\frac{\pi}{4}$ " Bolt, which carries a $\frac{\pi}{4}$ " loose Pulley 5 on its shank between the two Flat Trunnions.
+They are fastened together at their wide ends by a 2" Bolt, which carries a 1" loose Pulley 5 on its shank between the two Flat Trunnions.

 The Cord that operates the hoisting carriage 7 is tied at 10.
 It is then passed round Rod 3, which carries the two 3" Pulleys, and is taken to the Crank Handle 9.
 The Cord is wound round the Crank Handle several times to enable it to grip the shaft, and finally is tied to the rear end of the carriage.
 The hoisting cord is tied to Rod 6 fitted with a Bush Wheel, and wound round it several times.
-It is then taken over the 1" Rod held in the Stepped Bent Strip 4, round Pulley 5, back over the 1" Rod, and tied at 2.
-Strip 11 is the lever of a band brake, the cord of which passes around a 1 Pulley on Rod 6.
+It is then taken over the 1" Rod held in the Stepped Bent Strip 4, round Pulley 5. back over the 1" Rod, and tied at 2.
+Strip 11 is 'he lever of a bang brake, the cord of which passes around a 1 Pulley on Rod 6.